Skip to content

 Searching near you…

-• Step 1 β€” Check your address first.
-Go to starlink.com and enter your specific address before doing anything else.
-The plans and prices that appear are what Starlink actually offers at your location β€” not what’s advertised nationally.
-Note both the standard monthly rate and any current promotional rate shown.
+• Step 1 β€” Check your exact address at starlink.com first.
+Enter your street address before doing anything else.
+The plans and prices shown are what Starlink actually offers at your location.
+Look for whether the $55/month 100 Mbps or $80/month 200 Mbps tier appears β€” if so, start there before considering the $130 MAX plan.

 Recommended Reads